What are Dark Patches?

 - Hormonal Changes: Health experts argue that changes in hormonal levels can trigger excessive production of melanin that determines color pigmentation in an individual.
-This is more apparent in women where hormonal changes coupled with exposure to sunlight leads to formation of dark spots or patches on their face.
+This is more apparent in women where hormonal changes coupled with exposure to sunlight leads to the formation of dark spots or patches on their face.
 Additionally, hormonal changes can alter the functions of some organs which in turn affect the performance of melanocytes role in melanin production.

 - Post-Inflammatory Marks: Inflammations on the skin can lead to dark spots or patches especially after acne infections.
 These scars gradually fade away without any treatment but dermatologists recommend the use of sunscreen with an SPF of more than 30 to shield it from worsening or affecting the rest of the skin.
 Scratching when you have a pimple only gives the inflammation a chance to spread thereby affecting a larger area.
 Inflammations can also occur following an injury to the skin through cuts, burns, or wounds.

 - Melasma and Chloasma: Melasma is a condition that most women experience dark or brownish patches during pregnancy.
-These patches appear on the face upper cheek, upper lip, chin, or forehead.
+These patches appear on the upper face cheek, upper lip, chin, or forehead.
 Typically, 75% of women will suffer from melasma during their reproductive cycle.
 Health experts link this condition to hormonal changes during pregnancy or use of contraceptive pills and exposure to sunlight.

 - Chemicals in Medications: There are a number of medications that can cause dark patches on your skin without necessarily having to get exposed to sunlight.
 These include chlorpromazine, chloroquine, and arsenic.
-You can also get dark patches following exposure to tetracycline, anti-malarial drugs, bleomycin, 5-flourouracil, or busulfan.
+You can also get dark patches following exposure to tetracycline, anti-malarial drugs, bleomycin, 5-fluorouracil, or busulfan.
 Hormones that can cause dark patches include estrogen and progesterone.

-- Pigmentation of Skin: A certain area of your skin can develop dark patches without involvement of external factors.
+- Pigmentation of Skin: A certain area of your skin can develop dark patches without the involvement of external factors.
 Melanocytes can become hyperactive and cause overproduction of melanin on a specific region on your skin.
 In such cases, health experts believe that genes are to blame since there is a tendency of such cases running in some families.

 - Age Spots and Liver Spots: These consist of flat grayish or dark spots and mostly appear on skin areas that are directly exposed to the sun.
 They come in different sizes and shapes and can affect both the young and the old.
 You will find them on your arms, face, shoulders, or arms.
-Age spots and liver spots are of no health concern on medical grounds although they may appear like cancerous growth.
+Age spots and liver spots are of no health concern on medical grounds, although they may appear like a cancerous growth.
 For cosmetic purposes, you can get rid of liver or age spots through the use of skin brightening creams.
-To avoid suffering from age or liver spots, avoid direct sunlight especially between mid-morning and late afternoon or use sunscreen.
+To avoid suffering from age or liver spots, avoid direct sunlight especially between a mid-morning and late afternoon or use sunscreen.

 Treatment of Dark Patches on Face

-- Apply Castor Oil: It has a tough healing ability and is an effective method for getting rid of dark patches and spots.
+- Apply Castor Oil: It has a strong healing ability and is an effective method for getting rid of dark patches and spots.
 You should apply it at least twice a day, once in the morning and once at night.
 Soothingly massage on the affected areas using a cotton cloth for a few minutes.
-If you continually repeat this process, you will start observing dramatic disappearance of the dark patches within a few months.
+If you continually repeat this process, you will start observing the dramatic disappearance of the dark patches within a few months.